nanxstats/r-windows-paths/path.md

 - Open a new Command Prompt window.

-- Run the following commands to test each added path.
+- Run commands to test each added path.
 For example:

   ```batchfile
   R --version